DangLeUyen/OsImp/README.md

-# OsImp - Oversampling and imputation for imbalanced missing data
+# OsImp - Oversampling and Imputation for imbalanced missing data
-This repository contains the **OsImp** package, designed for tackling missing and imbalance data simutanously.
+This repository contains the **OsImp** package, developed to address the dual challenges of missing and imbalanced data.
 The package is based on the methodology outlined in the paper **Oversampling and imputation for imbalanced missing data"**

 ### Installation of package
 To install the OsImp package, you can easily do so via GitHub.
 Run the following command in your environment: